iMuhammadMustafa/Structor.Net/README.md

 ###### New Modules/Features will:
 1. Register their services in `<Feature>ServicesCollection`.
-2. Register their services collection to the `CoreServicesCollection's AddFeaturessServices`.
+2. Register their services collection to the `CoreServicesCollection's AddFeaturesServices`.
 3. Add their entities and domain models to the `<Feature>DbContextExtension` `DbContext` partial class as `DbSet` or implments its own context and register it.
 3. Each feature contains its own unit tests next to the class it tests.
-This might be frowned upon because the build will include the tests on production but I found a clever way to avoid this:
+This might be frowned upon because the build will include the tests on production but I found a clever way on stackoverflow to avoid this:
     - In csproj I added the following:
 	```
 	<ItemGroup Condition="'$(Configuration)' == 'Release'">